warren-bank/fork-Xanado/doc/README.md

 incorporate those words.

 ## Internationalisation
 The UI uses the [Wikimedia jQuery.i18n framework](https://github.com/wikimedia/jquery.i18n) to support translations.
 Currently translation files are provided for English, (une très mauvaise traduction en) French, and (eine schlechte Übersetzung ins) German.
 To generate your own translation (or improve on Google's), copy `/i18n/en.json` to a file using your language code (e.g. `it` for Italian) and edit the new file to provide the translation.
-You can use the `bin/checkStrings.pl` Perl program to check the completeness of your translations.
+You can use `npm run tx` to check the completeness of your translations (requires an installation of `perl`).

-## Challenges
-Currently only [double challenge](https://en.wikipedia.org/wiki/Challenge_(Scrabble)) is supported.
-An extension would be to support other challenge types.

 ## Flow of Control